Angel Attack

-is the first episode of the anime series Neon Genesis Evangelion, created by Gainax.
+is the first episode of the anime series Neon Genesis Evangelion, created by animation studio Gainax.
 The episode was written by the series director Hideaki Anno and directed by Kazuya Tsurumaki.
 It was originally aired on TV Tokyo on October 4, 1995.
 The series is mostly set in the futuristic, fortified city Tokyo-3, fifteen years after a worldwide cataclysm named Second Impact.
-The protagonist is Shinji Ikari, a teenage boy whose father Gendo has recruited him to the organization Nerv to pilot a giant bio-machine mecha named Evangelion to combat beings called Angels.
+The protagonist is Shinji Ikari, a teenage boy whose father Gendo has recruited him to the organization Nerv to pilot a giant mecha named Evangelion to combat beings called Angels.
 In the episode, Tokyo-3 is attacked by the Angel Sachiel, who fights the United Nations Army and the JSSDF.
-Gendo summons Shinji for the first time and Shinji reluctantly agrees to pilot the mecha.
+Gendo summons Shinji for the first time, and Shinji reluctantly agrees to pilot the mecha.

 Production for "Angel Attack" began in September 1994 and ended in April 1995.
-The episode, influenced by Japanese tokusatsu, references other mecha anime series and previous works by Gainax.
-It scored a 6.8% rating of audience share on Japanese TV and received critical and public acclaim focused on its visuals, direction and introduction of the characters.
+Work on this and the series' early episodes took considerably longer than expected, a delay that would later cause scheduling problems for Gainax during the second half of the series.
+The episode, influenced by Japanese tokusatsu, references other mecha anime series and Gainax's previous works.
+It scored a 6.8% rating of audience share on Japanese TV and received critical and public acclaim focused on its visuals, direction, and introduction of the characters.

 Plot

 Gendo Ikari, commander of a special agency named Nerv, summons his son Shinji to the city of Tokyo-3.
 Sachiel, the third of a series of mysterious enemies known as Angels, approaches a Japanese city underwater as a Japan Strategic Self-Defense Forces tank battalion awaits it on the shoreline.
 Shinji, who recently arrived in a nearby town, has remained above ground waiting for Misato Katsuragi, head of the military department of Nerv, who is due to pick him up.
 The Japan Strategic Self-Defense Forces air force begins to attack the Angel with missiles.
 Shinji is nearly killed in the ensuing battle but is rescued at the last moment by Misato, who arrives in her car.

 The Japan Strategic Self-Defense Forces, admitting their ineffectiveness, transfer responsibility for the Angel's destruction to Gendo and Nerv.
-Elsewhere, Shinji and Misato in a car train descend deep underground into a Geofront.
+Elsewhere, Shinji and Misato descend deep underground into a geofront in a car train.
 Shinji is taken to the hangar of a giant mecha named Evangelion, where he is shown Unit 01, the first test type of the Eva series, as Gendo appears above.
 Shinji learns he has been summoned to pilot Unit 01 into battle against the Angel.
 He confronts his father and protests his treatment, believing he has no chance of completing the task, but Gendo tells him to pilot the craft or leave.
-Shinji initially refuses, and Gendo sends for his other pilot Rei Ayanami, who is seriously injured.
-Confronted with the sight of Rei's injuries, Shinji agrees to pilot the Evangelion, which is then launched from the Geofront into the path of the Angel on a road on the surface.
+Shinji initially refuses, and Gendo sends for his other pilot, Rei Ayanami, who is seriously injured.
+Confronted with the sight of Rei's injuries, Shinji agrees to pilot the Evangelion, which is then launched from the geofront into the path of the Angel on a road on the surface.